 Research is essential.
-We can't just haphazardly guess who are target audience is or we run the risk of missing the mark as we try to create content to appeal to them.
-You can figure out who your target audience is by looking at things like user data and habits, market trends, and even the audience of your peers or competition.
+We can't just haphazardly guess who are target audience is.
+We'd run the risk of missing the mark as we try to create content to appeal to them.
+You can figure out who your target audience is by looking at things like user data and habits.
+You can also look at market trends, and even the audience of your peers or competition.

 Want to learn more about identifying your target audience?
 These articles can help get you on your way.

-- Marketing7 Reasons Why Marketing Research Is Important to a BusinessCeline Roque
+- 7 Reasons Why Marketing Research Is Important to a BusinessCeline (CX) Roque09 Jun 2020

 5. How Do I Come Up with Creative Proposal Ideas?

 There's lots of ways to come up with creative ideas.
 Here's some ways to help get you started: